DevDeNiro/aws-bootcamp-cruddur-2023/journal/week1.md

       - db:/var/lib/postgresql/data
 ```

-Don't forget to add this to make sure the vulome will be mount on the container !
+Don't forget to add this volume section to make sure the volume will be mount on the container !

 ```
 volumes: